aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/slide-layout/_index.md

     headerFooterManager.SetDateTimeAndChildDateTimesVisibility(true); // Method SetDateTimeAndChildDateTimesVisibility is used to set a master slide and all child date-time placeholders to visible

-    headerFooterManager.SetFooterAndChildFootersText("Footer text"); // Method SetFooterAndChildFootersText is used to set texts for the master slide and all child footer placeholders headerFooterManager.SetDateTimeAndChildDateTimesText("Date and time text"); // Method SetDateTimeAndChildDateTimesText is used for set text for the master slide and all child date-time placeholders
+    headerFooterManager.SetFooterAndChildFootersText("Footer text"); // Method SetFooterAndChildFootersText is used to set texts for the master slide and all child footer placeholders headerFooterManager.SetDateTimeAndChildDateTimesText("Date and time text"); // Method SetDateTimeAndChildDateTimesText is used to set text for the master slide and all child date-time placeholders
 }
 ```

 ## **Set Slide Size with Respect to Content Scaling**

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation) class and load the presentation containing the slide whose size you want to set.
 1. Create another instance of the [Presentation](https://reference.aspose.com/slides/net/aspose.slides/presentation) class to generate a new presentation.
 1. Get the slide's reference (from the first presentation) through its index.